auxmoney/OpentracingBundle-core/README.md

 ```

 every time before you push code changes.
 The tools run by this script are also run in the CI pipeline.

+## Doc

+Various informations regarding the bundle and its usage is available in the [doc section](./doc/README.md).